HTTP Error 404.13 – Not Found Error When Upload Big File using WCF

 • On Windows Server 2008 has IIS7, grant Read and Write permission to Network Service

-You might see following error when browse your application site made of ASP.NET 4.0 on IIS 7.
-This is because IIS is installed after DotNet and asp.net is not registered with IIS.
+You might see following error when browse your application site targeting ASP.NET 4.0 on IIS 7 or 7.5 server.

 HTTP Error 500.21 – Internal Server Error